 6 The power to issue a Penalty Notice for Disorder (PND) for an offence contrary to section 1 of the Theft Act 1968 applies when the value of the goods stolen does not exceed £100 inclusive of VAT.
 The power to issue a PND for an offence contrary to section 1(1) of the Criminal Damage Act 1971 applies when the value of the damage does not exceed £300.

-7 The interviewing officer is responsible for ensuring compliance with the provisions of Code C applicable to the conduct and recording of voluntary interviews to which this Annex applies.
-These include the right to free legal advice and the provision of a notice explaining the arrangements (see Code C paragraph 3.21 and section 6), the provision of information about the offence before the interview (see Code C paragraph 11.1A) and the right to interpretation and translation (see Code C section 13).
+7 The provisions of Code C that apply to the conduct and recording of voluntary interviews to which this Annex applies are described in paragraphs 3.21 to 3.22B of Code C. They include the suspect’s right to free legal advice, the provision of information about the offence before the interview (see Code C paragraph 11.1A) and the right to interpretation and translation (see Code C section 13).
+These and other rights and entitlements are summarised in the notice that must be given to the suspect.

-8 The requirements in paragraph 5 of Part 1 will cease to apply if, for example during the course of an interview, as a result of what the suspect says or other information which comes to the interviewing officer’s notice:
+8 The requirements in paragraph 3 of Part 1 will cease to apply if, for example during the course of an interview, as a result of what the suspect says or other information which comes to the interviewing officer’s notice: